Geosham233/Geosham233/README.md

 <br />
 <br />

-- 🔭 I’m currently an advisor to the ITM
+- 🔭 I’m currently a student to the ITM
 - 🌱 I’m currently learning Frontend Developer
 - 👯 I’m looking to collaborate
 - 💼 I'm pursuing a Bachelor of Computer Systems Engineering